Upcoming (Panamá time)

 Apr 25, at 11:30am

-Joint meeting between STRI-IDEA and the Smithsonian National Museum of Natural History’s Senate of Scientists, 60 year-old grassroots group that represents and advocates for the museum's science community.
+Joint meeting between the organizing committees of STRI-IDEA, Smithsonian Environmental Research Center (SERC) Women in Science, and the Smithsonian National Museum of Natural History’s Senate of Scientists, 60 year-old grassroots group that represents and advocates for the museum's science community.
 The groups will meet to continue their conversation about cultural climate, the effectiveness of anti-harassment efforts to date, and the steps that should be taken going forward.
-All are welcomed.

 Feb 10, at 2:30pm